-At the top of the line are the Experience Series EFX 731, EFX 833 and EFX 835, which at $5,500+ are out of reach for most individuals.
+At the top of the line are the Experience Series EFX 731, EFX 833 and EFX 835, with the ultimate construction and design.

 You also have the Adaptive Motion Trainers, or AMT series, which is an even higher end collection featuring ellipticals with a completely open stride adjustable up to 36 inches which conform to your movement.
 The AMT 733, 835 and 885 start at around $8300 and go up to about $12000+.

-The AMT Series is amazing, but due to the price out of range for most buyers.
+The AMT Series is amazing, but on the higher price end so better for those without budget constraints.

-Precor is one of the few brands that make its equipment so sturdy that it doesn’t require a weight limit, and most have child safety features to ensure against accidental injuries.
+Precor is one of the few brands that makes its equipment so sturdy that it doesn’t require a weight limit, and most have child safety features to ensure against accidental injuries.
 Precor’s elliptical cross trainers are virtually silent and have a smooth, fluid movement that consumers rave about.

 Fitness professionals love Precor’s elliptical exercise machines because they are so close to the models Precor manufactures for use in commercial gyms.
 They have most of the same features and plenty of extras that make using them a pleasure.